pimi8522/ft_printf/README.md

+what it says on the tin.
+A fully working printf implentation, although lacking some features like the floating point and stuff

 | Format | Status     | Tested     |
 | :-------- | :------- | :------- |
 | %c (Single Character) | <p align="center">✅</p> | <p align="center">✅</p> |